khkwon01/khkwon01.github.io/heatwave/load-csv-data-black-friday/load-csv-data-black-friday.md

     You are now ready to use Autoload to load a table from the object store into MySQL HeatWave

-## Task 3: Run Autoload to infer the schema and estimate capacity for the black\_friday tables in the Object Store
+## 작업 3: Run Autoload to infer the schema and estimate capacity for the black\_friday tables in the Object Store

 1. The data is contained in the black\_friday\_train.csv file in object store for which we have created a PAR URL in the earlier task.
 Enter the following commands one by one and hit Enter.